-For a tornado drill, all students will get in the tornado position along their designated wall.
-Students will not kneel below windows, and should not be more than two persons deep, if possible.
-Diagrams are provided in each room.
-During the drill, strictest discipline must be maintained.
+For a tornado drill, all students will get in the tornado position along their designated wall in the cafeteria.
+During the drill, the strictest discipline will be maintained.

 FIRE DRILLS

 When the fire alarm sounds, the following procedure should be followed: